tensorlakeai/indexify/docs/docs/usecases/video_rag.md

 A: Biden is taking significant action on climate by cutting carbon emissions in half by 2030 ...
 ```

 Indexify can extract information from videos, including key scenes in a video, audio of the video, the transcripts and also detects all the objects of interest in a video.
-All of these are done through extractors.
+All of these are done through Indexify's open source extractors.

 We will be using the following extractors -